-Steed Park Trail is a 1.2 mile lightly trafficked loop trail located near Clearfield, UT that features a lake.
+Steed Park Trail is a 1.2 mile lightly trafficked loop trail located near Clearfield, Utah that features a lake.
 The trail is good for all skill levels and primarily used for walking, trail running, fishing, and road biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash